The Ritz Carlton Naples resorts are the king and queen of the Paradise Coast hotels

 Fun For Your Ritz Kids

-Most Ritz-Carlton properties have a special Ritz Kids check-in station, and both Naples resorts do, too.
+Each Ritz-Carlton hotel has a special Ritz Kids check-in station, and both Naples resorts do, too.
 Children can undertake a scavenger hunt at the Beach Resort, which I love doing, as it is a great activity combined with lunch when we arrive before a room is ready.

 Nature’s Wonder is the children’s supervised kids’ club at the Ritz Carlton Naples Beach Resort for those aged 5 through 12 years; programs run half and full day sessions.
-Learning about its reptile and aquatic residence is the scope of the program and its space is impressive with as many aquarium tanks as a small city’s aquarium or science museum.
+Learning about its reptile and aquatic residence is the scope of the kids club program, and its space is impressive with as many aquarium tanks as a small city’s aquarium or science museum.

 In addition to animal education that was hands on, children spread out on the floor, enjoy snacks, and create a variety of crafts to take home.
 Both my twelve-year-old and five-year-old found the program entertaining and interesting.